JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 The root output directory for the generated lexer.
 The lexer file is created under a subdirectory matching [`packageName`](#generateLexer-packageName), unless `packageName` is empty.
+When the legacy [`targetOutputDir`](#generateLexer-targetOutputDir-deprecated) is not used and [`pathToClass`](#generateLexer-pathToClass) is not set, the task exclusively owns this directory, declares the entire directory as its output, and can be passed directly to `sourceSets.main.java.srcDir(tasks.generateLexer)` so Gradle infers the task dependency.
+Set `pathToClass` when this directory is shared with other generators.

 {type="narrow"}
 Type